michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - n: the act of positioning close together (or side by side)
 - n: a side-by-side position
 ### Family
+- juxtaposition: juxtapositions+
-juxtaposition: juxtapositions+;juxtapose: juxtaposed, juxtaposes, juxtaposing, juxtaposition
+- juxtapose: juxtaposed, juxtaposes, juxtaposing, juxtaposition
 ### Examples
 - There’s a logic to the Virginia painters’ show at the Athenaeum, even if their methods allow wild juxtapositions and improvisational gestures.
 - Sometimes the skill is in the technique, sometimes in the juxtaposition of flavors, often in a combination of both — plus inspiration, even accident.